Introduction to clarithmetic II: The soundness of

 Next, suppose $X$ is obtained from premises $X_1,\ldots,X_n$ by LC.
 By the induction hypothesis, for each $i\in\{1,\ldots,n\}$, we already have a solution (HPM) ${\cal N}_i$ of $X_i$ together with an explicit polynomial bound $\xi_i$ for the space complexity of ${\cal N}_i$.
 Of course, we can think of each such HPM ${\cal N}_i$ as an $n$-ary GHPM that ignores its inputs.
 Then, by clause 2 of Theorem 10.1 of \cite{cla4}, we can (efficiently) construct a solution ${\cal M}(\code{{\cal N}_1},\ldots,\code{{\cal N}_n})$ of $X$, together with an explicit polynomial bound $\tau(\xi_1,\ldots,\xi_n)$ for its space complexity.

-Finally, suppose $X$ is (the $\ada$-closure of) $F(x)$, where $F(x)$ is a polynomially bounded formula, and $X$ is obtained by $\arfive$-Induction on $x$.
+Finally, for the long rest of this section, assume $X$ is (the $\ada$-closure of) $F(x)$, where $F(x)$ is a polynomially bounded formula, and $X$ is obtained by $\arfive$-Induction on $x$.
 So, the premises are (the $\ada$-closures of) $F(0)$ and $F(x)\mli F(x\successor)$.
-By the induction hypothesis, there are HPMs ${\cal N}$ and ${\cal K}$ --- with explicit polynomial bounds $\xi$ and $\zeta$ for their space complexities, respectively --- that solve these two premises, respectively.
+By the induction hypothesis, there are HPMs ${\cal N}$ and ${\cal K}$ --- with certain explicit polynomial bounds $\xi$ and $\zeta$ for their space complexities, respectively --- that solve these two premises, respectively.
 Fix them.
 We want to construct a solution $\cal M$ of $F(x)$.